mohamad-x/mohamad-x.github.io/README.md

 👉 **[Visit my live site](https://mohamad-x.github.io)**

-Explore an interactive environment inspired by a digital SOC terminal — optimized for desktop and mobile.
+Explore a dynamic interface inspired by a modern SOC dashboard — built for speed, clarity, and interaction.

 ---

 ## ⚙️ Usage

-You can freely explore this repository as a learning resource or template for your own interactive portfolio.
+You can freely explore this repository as a reference or starting point for your own portfolio.
-It demonstrates how to combine **React.js**, **Vite**, and modern UI libraries to build engaging, performant web experiences.
+It demonstrates how to combine **React.js**, **Framer Motion**, and **custom CSS** to build fast, interactive, and clean personal websites.

 Run locally: